 Jerk Pineapple Shrimp Recipe Ingredients

 • Shrimp.
-I used Open Nature® Wild Caught Raw Shrimp, which is frozen, peeled and deveined.
-It made prep extremely easy — I simply followed the thawing instructions on the package and the shrimp was ready to marinate.
+I used peeled and deveined wild caught frozen shrimp, which made the prep extremely easy.
+I simply followed the thawing instructions on the package and the shrimp was ready to marinate.

 • Pineapple.
 Fresh pineapple is best for this recipe, but you can use canned if that’s all you have on hand.
 Fresh peaches and mango would also be a great replacement!